Hevander27/Correlation-One/README.md

 |**adults\_12mo\_asthma\_nu mber** |float|Number of adults with asthma|
 |**adults\_12mo\_asthma\_pe rcent** |float|Percentage of adults with asthma|

-**Dataset: Public School Children (5-14 YrsOld) with Asthma.csv** Description:Prevelanceofpublicschoolchildrenfromages5-14withasthma.Listedby NYCUHFNeighborhoodsandyear.Iremovedmetadata,removedcommas,changedcolumn names,madeeverythinglowercase,andchangedthedatatypestotheappropriate datatypesforeachcolumn
+**Dataset: Public School Children (5-14 YrsOld) with Asthma.csv**

+Description: Prevelance of public school children from ages 5-14 with asthma.
+Listed by NYC UHF Neighborhoods and year.
+I removed metadata, removed commas, changed column names, made everything lowercase, and changed the datatypes to the appropriate datatypes for each column

 Rows:193